uzairshahidgithub/WINPS-Automation-Setup/README.md

-# Windows PowerShell: ScreenFetch + Update & Upgrade Commands
+# Windows PowerShell Automated ScreenFetch Setup with Update & Upgrade Commands for Daily Use
 A simple and clean setup to make your PowerShell look cooler with **screenfetch**, while adding Linux-inspired commands like `update` & `upgrade` for Windows.

 <img width="1118" height="627" alt="image" src="https://github.com/user-attachments/assets/c5afd22e-852f-45f7-8a26-6ed129b28316" />